openstack-archive/scalpels/README.rst

 Mission
 =======
 Scalpels is a kind of "debugfs" for OpenStack.
-It gathers data from number of tracers like proc or systemtap which could be used to quantize preformance under workloads.
+It gathers data from number of tracers like proc or systemtap which could be used to quantize performance under workloads.

 Single Node Architecture
 ========================